Email List Building with 73 Thriving Strategies in 2021

-See you at the second part of this post!
+See you in the second part of this post!

 This entire section is dedicated to the leveraging of your brand’s list building potential through social media.

-The reason why social media is instrumental in growing your list is because by doing so you can bring the different audiences together in one place: email.
+The reason why social media is instrumental in growing your list is that by doing so you can bring the different audiences together in one place: email.

 Why do that?

 In a previous article, we covered why Email Marketing is by far more cost-effective than social media and why it equals higher ROI.

 But this doesn’t mean that Social Media cannot join in your Integrated Marketing Communications plan.

 Considering all your hard work to grow your social media accounts, why not create cross-channel synergies to benefit your list building strategy?